MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 To generate a JSON string from any object, use the ConvertTo-Json cmdlet.

-This cmdlet was introduced in Windows PowerShell 3.0.
+This cmdlet was introduced in PowerShell 3.0.

 ## EXAMPLES